NiruddeshJatra/mentorship-platform/README.md

 - **Reviews**: Mentees can leave one review per completed booking.
 Mentor ratings are updated automatically.
 Reviews are public on mentor profiles.
 - **Rescheduling**: (Planned) Mentees or mentors can propose new times for a booking, with status tracking and validation.

+See [`docs/07-reviews.md`](docs/07-reviews.md) for a detailed writeup, including challenges faced and solutions.

-See [`docs/07-reviews-and-rescheduling.md`](docs/07-reviews-and-rescheduling.md) for a detailed writeup, including challenges faced and solutions.
+See [`docs/08-rescheduling.md`](docs/08-rescheduling.md) for a detailed writeup, including challenges faced and solutions.

 ---